andreknieriem/simplelightbox/README.md

 ```

 ### Changelog
+**1.7.0 - Add support for fading between photos, Bugfix for single image navigation, option for caption delay**
 **1.6.0 - Option for caption position.
 Disable prev or next arrow if loop is false and position is first or last.**
 **1.5.1 - Bugfix for multiple lightboxes on one page**
 **1.5.0 - Added options for disabling rightclick and scrolling, changed default prev- and next-button text**